 • Class rosters should be checked daily for accuracy (especially on the last day to add) to ensure that all students are officially registered.

-If your address or phone number changes, you can update it on MyChaffeyView.
-After logging in, click on Employees and then Address Change.
+If your address or phone number changes, you can update it on the Chaffey Portal via the address change link.
 Also notify Mary Thomas with your changes.

 What is census?
 It is how the college receives funding.

 When is census?
 Census takes place during the first 3 weeks of class (short-term classes vary).